-- 1. Select a PhD Advisor, and working with the advisor the student should identify committee members and invite them to serve on their PhD Dissertation.
-The student should fill out and file the Doctoral Advisory Committee Form with the Graduate Program Coordinator no later than July 1st after second semester of doctoral study. - 2.
-File a PhD Plan of Study no later than May 1st in the second year of doctoral study.
+1. Select a PhD Advisor, and working with the advisor the student should identify committee members and invite them to serve on their PhD Dissertation.
+The student should fill out and file the Doctoral Advisory Committee Form with the Graduate Program Coordinator no later than July 1st after second semester of doctoral study.

+- 2. File a PhD Plan of Study no later than May 1st in the second year of doctoral study.
 The form is available on the Grad Program Collab site and must be approved by your Advisory Committee and the BME Graduate Program Committee. - 3.
-Students are required to complete an Individual Development Plan (IDP) form annually with their advisors. - 4.
-Students are encouraged to meet with their PhD Dissertation Committee annually.
+Students are required to complete an Individual Development Plan (IDP) form annually with their advisors.
+A copy of which will be forwarded by the advisor to the Graduate Coordinator as proof of completion. - 4.
+Students will meet with their PhD Dissertation Committees annually.